FACT-Finder-Web-Components/documentation/markdown/1.x/en/ff-search-feedback.md

 A rating can also contain a user's feedback text.
 For this you need to include **any** HTMLElement which has a **value** property.
 You need to add the attribute `[data-message]` on that HTMLElement.

-To send the feedback to FACT-Finder you need to include another HTMLElement with the attribute `[data-send]` which triggers the request on tab.
+To send the feedback to FactFinder you need to include another HTMLElement with the attribute `[data-send]` which triggers the request on tab.

 ```html